 The Zoning Ordinance appropriately provides that the purpose of the local commercial zone is to protect both nearby residences and local retail enterprises.
 The Zoning Ordinance presently sets out an appropriate mix of permitted and special exception uses that meet this goal.
-The ordinance should continue to prohibit food preparation uses; these uses produce unacceptable byproducts such as trash, odors, and traffic that make food preparation uses incompatible with nearby residential uses.

-The permitted uses can be expanded to include a residential component within the commercial corner, with upper level residential apartments/condominiums built over the commercial/office tenant spaces.
+The permitted uses can be expanded to include a residential component within the Commercial Corner, with upper-level residential apartments/condominiums built over the commercial/office tenant spaces.
 Mixed-use development has been cited as the key to revitalizing otherwise underdeveloped or blighted areas.
-While mixed-use opportunities are small in scale within the commercial corner, residential use requires less parking per development square foot as compared to the other permitted uses, and the on-site residential use will help ensure commercial corner compatibility with the other nearby residences.
+While mixed-use opportunities are small in scale within the Commercial Corner, residential use requires less parking per development square foot as compared to the other permitted uses, and the on-site residential use will help ensure Commercial Corner compatibility with the other nearby residences.